'Gilmore Girls' Season 2, Episode 19: Teach Me Tonight

 "I’m dripping here, hold the wheel."

 Jess is cute, charming, and has good taste in the things that matter to a seventeen-year-old, but dude has some problems.
 His mom cares so little about him that she shipped him off to live with an uncle he doesn't even know because she couldn't handle being a parent.
 His dad hasn't been involved since birth (although that's actually debatable because the "GG" writers mistakenly give Jess's dad two different backstories).
-I think very few people would escape this kind of situation without a signficant amount of damage.
+I think very few people would escape this kind of situation without a significant amount of damage.
 I mean, my parents actually cared about me and I'm still pretty fucked up, so imagine if they hadn't.

 I understand why Lorelai is so anti-Jess.
 She's old enough to identify the type immediately and to understand how dangerous it is.
 What I don't understand is why she's so quick to fly off the handle after a relatively minor accident.
 Jess is definitely suspect for all of the aforementioned reasons, but he's done nothing up to this point to exhibit dangerous or reckless behavior.
 I once totaled my car when a deer ran into the passenger side door.
 I braked in panic, fishtailed off the road, and hit a telephone pole.
 Shit happens!

-"... because when life really gets you down, Sinéad’s really the one to teach you some perspective.
+"Because when life really gets you down, Sinéad’s really the one to teach you some perspective."

 I think it's fine to caution Rory, to add this incident to the "reasons why Jess sucks" checklist, but it's unacceptable to scream at a bunch of people and treat an accidental broken arm like a stabbing with intent to kill.
 It's especially shitty to rage at Luke, a person who always tries to do what he thinks is right and is generally empathetic and lovely.